adl-lang/adl/doc/serialization.md

 ### Newtypes

-An ADL `newtype` has exactly the same serialisation as the underlying type ie:
+An ADL `newtype` has exactly the same serialization as the underlying type ie:

 ```